Duration

 8 pm | Tomoko Sauvage.
 Durational Performance

 The TUNE series continues to explore sounds from non-human sources that have their own agency and performances that alter our perception of space, time, and boundaries.
+The November edition is a collaboration with frameless, presenting Tomoko Sauvage and Christina Vantzou at Haus der Kunst.

 Christina Vantzou is a Brussels-based composer who explores the expansion of time, atmosphere, and harmony through electronics and acoustic instruments.
 In her more recent work, she focuses on shaping ceremonial and affective spaces.
 Using a combination of voices, synthesisers, piano, wind instruments, and electronics, these sounds emerge vapourously from the depths.